Tashaun Gipson: 2017

 Gipson was named the starting free safety to begin the regular season opposite starting strong safety Barry Church.

 Gipson started in the season-opening 29–7 road victory over the Houston Texans and recorded six combined tackles, two pass deflections, and returned an interception by Deshaun Watson for 67 yards in the fourth quarter.
 Three weeks later against the Jets, Gipson had a season-high seven tackles and a pass deflection in the 23–20 road loss.
-In the next game against the Steelers, Gipson recorded six tackles, two pass deflections, and intercepted Ben Roethlisberger twice during the 30–9 road victory.
+In the next game against the Steelers, he recorded six tackles, two pass deflections, and intercepted Ben Roethlisberger twice during the 30–9 road victory.
 The Jaguars recorded a total of five interceptions by Roethlisberger in the game.

 During a Week 10 20–17 overtime victory over the Chargers, Gipson recorded five tackles and a fumble recovery.
-Three weeks later against the Colts, he had four tackles, a pass deflection, and an interception in a 30–10 victory.
+Three weeks later against the Colts, he had four tackles, a pass deflection, and an interception in the 30–10 victory.

-Gipson finished the 2017 season with 64 combined tackles, seven pass deflections, four interceptions, and a fumble recovery in 16 games and starts.
+Gipson finished the 2017 season with 64 combined tackles (53 solo), seven pass deflections, four interceptions, and a fumble recovery in 16 games and starts.
 The Jaguars finished atop the AFC South with a 10–6 record and clinched a playoff berth.
 On January 7, 2018, Gipson started in his first career playoff game and recorded five tackles in a 10–3 victory over the Bills during the Wild Card Round.
 In the Divisional Round against the Steelers, Gipson had a tackle as the Jaguars won on the road by a score of 45–42.
 During the AFC Championship Game against the New England Patriots, he recorded a tackle in the 24–20 road loss.

 2018

 During a Week 5 30–14 road loss to the Chiefs, Gipson recorded two tackles, two pass deflections, and his first interception of the season.
 In the next game against the Dallas Cowboys, he had six tackles during the 40–7 road loss.
-Two weeks later against the Eagles in London, Gipson had a season-high seven tackles as the Jaguars lost by a score of 24–18.
+Two weeks later against the Eagles in London, Gipson recorded a season-high seven tackles in the 24–18 loss.

 Gipson finished the 2018 season with 54 combined tackles (44 solo), seven pass deflections, and an interception in 16 games and starts.

 On March 8, 2019, Gipson was released by the Jaguars due to salary cap issues.